Lotus-Gaming-DE/wcr-api/README.md

 Continuous integration runs the same hooks and additionally checks dependencies with `pip-audit`.

+### Automatic dependency updates

+Dependabot monitors `requirements*.txt` and GitHub Actions workflow files.
+Weekly pull requests keep dependencies secure and up to date.
+Enable Dependabot alerts in the repository settings to receive notifications about security issues.

 The repository's `.gitignore` excludes environment files, Python bytecode and pytest cache directories to avoid committing temporary files.